organization-of-doge/NimbleDogeverse/README.md

-# NimbleAquamarine - WWP patches for Aquamarine on Aroma
+# NimbleDogeverse - WWP patches for Dogeverse on Aroma

-Mod of Nimble for WWP on Aquamarine
+Mod of Nimble for WWP on Dogeverse